Guricopperfield/MYSQL-API/README.md

-Code cleared and translated to english by me.
+Code cleared and translated to English by me.